gryf/urxvt-perls/README.md

-    URxvt.url-select.button:     mouse button to click-open URLs (default: 2) URxvt.url-select.launcher:   browser/command to open selected URL with URxvt.url-select.underline:  if set to true, all URLs get underlined
+    URxvt.url-select.button:     mouse button to click-open URLs (default: 2) URxvt.url-select.launcher:   browser/command to open selected URL with URxvt.url-select.underline:  if set to true, all URLs get underlined URxvt.url-select.launcher2:  like a launcher, command, which will be run with "p" shortcut, as an alternative to browser or xdg-open

 For compatibility reasons, url-select will also use any patterns defined for the matcher extension by reading all `URxvt.matcher.pattern.[0-9]` resources.